Recently Admitted Students

 When can I move in/out?

 At the end of the semester you will be given 24 hours past the time of your last final to vacate your room and check out with Residential Life staff.
-If you remain in your room past the 24 period you will be charged for the amount of extra time you spent in your room.
-There are circumstances where students will be approved for a late-stay such as work, commencement volunteering, etc.
+If you remain in your room past the 24 period you will be charged for late check-out.

 How do I know which meal plan suits me best?